 The canned fresh garden tomatoes are used for sauce throughout the fall and winter months.

 They can be used for chili or homemade Italian spaghetti sauce.
 You can add to the sauce, browned ground beef for meat sauce, meatballs or sausage.
 The Buonpane family, these tomatoes are used for a vegetarian spaghetti sauce over pasta.

 - After the peppers and onions have softened add 1 to 2 cloves of chopped garlic, a tablespoon of dried basil and a tablespoon of dried oregano.
-The Longer you cook the onions, peppers, garlic, and herbs, the better the sauce tastes and some of our family members even like this a little burnt.
+The longer you cook the onions, peppers, garlic, and herbs, the better the sauce tastes and some of our family members even like this a little burnt.

 Jim’s Sister Anita’s Memories of the Garden and Canning: